splunk/public-o11y-docs/get-started/o11y-ai-promptlibrary.rst

 When you receive an alert, possible prompts you might use in the Assistant to help resolve the incident include the following:

-* I received an alert related to the paymentservice.
+* Example 1: I received an alert related to the paymentservice.
 What's happening?

-* I received an alert with incident ID Ggn_D1TA4BU.
+* Example 2: I received an alert with incident ID Ggn_D1TA4BU.
 What's going on?

-* Can you look at my APM data and logs to understand the root cause of this issue?
+* Example 3: Can you look at my APM data and logs to understand the root cause of this issue?

 .. raw:: html